-In this episode, Vinny Farina, Senior Manager in the Revenue Cycle team at BESLER Consulting, walks you through various aspects of IME shadow billing and how that entire process works within your hospital.
+In this episode, Vinny Farina, former Senior Manager on the Revenue Cycle team at BESLER Consulting, discusses various aspects of IME shadow billing and how that entire process works within your hospital.

 There are two types of additional payments from Medicare through the Part A Program that teaching hospitals receive from Medicare Advantage acute inpatient discharges – Indirect Medical Education (IME) and Direct Graduate Medical Education (DGME).